Microsoft Teams 'couldn't connect' error affects desktop and web apps

 -

-The 'couldn't connect' error in Microsoft Teams is caused by a recent change to the sidebar.
+The 'couldn't connect' error in Microsoft Teams is due to a recent change in the sidebar's code.

 -